Skip to Content

 There are also stories about a lady in her 50s or 60s who supposedly drowned in the first-class pool.
 She is often seen by guests wearing black and white.

-There are no official records of a lady drowning in the pool.
+There are no official records of this death.

 To learn more about the Queen Mary, check out the following post: